fgervasi-cell/craftinginterpreters-challenges/challenges.md

     throw new RuntimeError(expr.operator, "Operands must be two numbers or two strings.");
 ```

+*Comment: I could replace the three new cases I added with just one case where I check if either one of the operands is a string and then use the `stringify(Object)` function to convert both operands.*

 ### Challenge 7.3

 Right now division by zero looks like this: `x / 0 = Infinity`.
 If this happens inside a greater term the term will still evaluate to `Infinity`.
 JavaScript also does it like this.
 Java throws an `ArithmeticException`.
 I think it is best to handle division by zero similar to java and terminate the program because if an expression returns `Infinity` the programmer probably did something wrong and you cannot use the value of the expression afterwards.